Mortgage Broker vs Bank: Complete Comparison

 - Your situation is very straightforward

-- You don't mind potentially higher rates
+- You don't mind potentially higher pricing

 - You want all services in one place